-For this, you need to use a method which will count a value only one time and ignore it’s all the other occurrences in the list.
+For this, you need to use a method which will count value only one time and ignore it’s all the other occurrences in the list.

 Here we have a list of names and from this list, you need to count the number of unique names.

-This method is simple and easy to follow.
-Ans I say you don’t have to write complex formulas for this.
+This method is simple and easy to follow as you don’t need to write complex formulas for this.

 In this method, you just have to refer to the list of the values and the formula will return the number of unique values.